Last reviewed on 17 December 2020

 - Allow your child to fidget and fiddle as they need – use a stress ball, play putty, a paperclip or a string of beads.
 Let them sit on a football or an exercise ball so they can wriggle around.

 - Keep in touch with other families in the same situation – make use of Skype and other digital channels.

 And finally, but extremely importantly....

 - Look after yourself!
 Make sure you have downtime and regular phone, text or email conversations with friends and family.
-As the lockdown is relaxed in the UK, you can also meet people from other households, following social distancing guidelines – visit the UK Government website for full details.

 You can find information about ADHD and mental health on the YoungMinds website and get more advice about managing your and your child’s wellbeing in our parents and carers article.
 We have also produced advice for children and young people with ADHD and you might find our podcasts with NHS sleep consultant Michael Farquhar (healthy sleep patterns) and headteacher Emma Murray (education in the time of coronavirus) useful.

 Our partners at Wellmind Health are offering their Meditainment course of 20 guided meditations for free up to December 2020.